nvrmvx/valentines-availability-divisor/booking-form-how-to/README.md

 - During the Valentine's Day, there should be at least one person per group in each time slot that is marking delivered valentines by painting them on their spreadsheets, letting joining group members know the group's location and direction so that they can find each other.
 - Try to give each group a distinct style so that members can see each other from a km away xD.
 Also gives listeners joy!
 You could think of all kinds of gimmicks.
 - Don't forget to send an email to the NU staff (both workers and professors, there should be a mass email somewhere) telling them about the Singing Valentines in advance, they love to order this type of stuff too!
+- Pro tip: if you are doing a separate art for the Singing Valentine's poster and the Valentine's Concert poster.
+Just print a double sided poster!
+Then whenever the slots get booked up, members can just flip the nearest poster and donezo, no more wasted real estate!

 <script>
     function generateSlots() {